kristong123/Divvy/README.md

 - Data encryption in transit and at rest
 - Regular security audits
 - Compliance with data privacy guidelines

+## Troubleshooting

+### Common Issues

+1. **Environment Files Not Found**
+   If you encounter the "path not found" error when copying environment files:
+   - Manually create the `.env.local` and `.env` files in their respective directories
+   - Copy the content from the Environment Variables section above

+2. **Firebase Configuration**
+   - Ensure your Firebase project has Firestore enabled
+   - Make sure your Firebase Admin key is properly formatted JSON
+   - Check that your client Firebase configuration matches your project

+3. **Port Conflicts**
+   If ports 3000 or 3002 are already in use:
+   - Client: Edit vite.config.ts to change the port
+   - Server: Change the PORT in your .env file

+4. **Cloudinary Setup**
+   - Verify your Cloudinary credentials in the server .env file
+   - Ensure your Cloudinary account has upload permissions enabled

+5. **Real-time Features Not Working**
+   - Check that WebSocket connections are not blocked by your firewall
+   - Verify that the Socket.IO server URL matches your client configuration
+   - Ensure you're connected to a stable internet connection

+6. **Authentication Issues**
+   - Verify your Firebase configuration in .env.local
+   - Check that your Firebase project has Authentication enabled
+   - Make sure you've added the appropriate authentication providers in Firebase Console

 ## License